 How much is needed to start a cold room business?

 After quitting his teaching job, Mr Muraina had to combine his life savings with a bank loan in order to finance his cold room business.
-According to him, he realised after completing his feasibility study that in order to start and scale the business, he would need at least ₦8 million.
+According to him, he realised after completing the feasibility study that in order to start and scale the business, he would need at least ₦8 million.

 In his own words-